himate143/Tata-Sky-IPTV/static/README.md

 - Now open download.php (xyz.com/download.php).
 It will download your playlist from GitHub or Vercel and save it as a Txt file(mym3u.txt).
 - After that, open mym3u.php (xyz.com/mym3u.php).
 It will display the URL according to the tvg-id

-## You must map it per channel data to use it in a playlist.
+## You must map it as per channel data to use it in a playlist.
 E.g. for id 48, the URL will be - xyz.com/mym3u.php?tvg-id=48
 - Your playlist will be like this